invictus-anic3tus/tempus/JOURNAL.md

 these days I just worked on copying the schematic more.
 I added an RTC clock, a gyroscope, and other miscellaneous items, and I started work on the display.
 It's going to take a ton of GPIOs, and I hope I'll have enough without having to use an IO expander!

 #### 7 hrs total

+### day seven - july 27

+uh oh. today i realized that i built the entire display part of the schematic around a display without a touchscreen! i had to delete it, do more research to find an actual touchscreen, and replace it.
+All in all it wasn't too difficult, though.
+I found the new display on <https://buydisplay.com>, which seems to be a fairly legit Chinese display seller.
+I did a bunch of PCB work too!

+#### 2 hrs

+### day eight - july 28

+ok welp yesterday was kinda useless.
+Turns out when you make a circle in Kicad for the board outline, you're defining the radius, not the diameter like I'm used to in f360.
+Basically i made the watch 4x as big as it should be and the entire pcb has to be scrapped.
+Now normally this would be devastating, especially with the july 31st highway deadline.
+However, I've decided to submit it for [Grounded](https://grounded.hackclub.com) instead!
+The grounded deadline is _August_ 31st, meaning I have an entire extra month to make this thing.
+I also decided that instead of a round display like I found yesterday, I'm gonna try to find a square display with rounded corners, since I think they look better.
+I deleted everything in the PCB, which, by the way, I had just completed, and reimported from the schematic.

+I have a few minor changes in mind, such as removing the RTC battery and just using the one lipo battery, and I was informed that I need a pullup resistor on GPIO0 and a schottky diode to prevent current backflow from the battery to the USB port.
+I also have to connect both D+ and D-'s of the usb receptacle, and I might remove the 3.3V -> 3V voltage converter for the display backlight.
+We'll see!

+#### 3 hrs